RodZill4/material-maker/doc/_sources/shader_nodes.rst.txt

 Adding the actual GLSL code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Now the parameters, inputs and outputs are defined, the code that will actually generate the texture will be in the 3 remaining tabs.
+Now that parameters, inputs and outputs are defined, the code that will actually generate the texture will be in the 3 remaining tabs.

 Global functions